 - Diminish the look of wrinkles and fine lines

-- Brighten skin and improve the look of hyperpigmentation.
+- improves the appearance of hyperpigmentation.

 - Smooth and hydrate skin

 - Improve uneven skin tone and texture

 - Unclog excess debris and dead skin cells

 How do you know if you need AHA, BHA, or PHA?

 First of all, analyze your skin type and current skin issues— if you have dry skin and feel stressed out about skin problems on the surface of the skin such as acne scars, dark spots, sun damage, dullness, shop a product that contains AHA (or PHA if you have sensitive skin).

 BHAs are best for oily and acne-prone skin with clogged pores and excess oil, while PHAs can be suitable for all skin types, especially dry, sensitive skin, including those with rosacea and eczema that AHAs and BHAs cannot tolerate.